qianguangyuan123/Integrity-Box/README.md

 <details>
 <summary><strong>Why No Commit Messages?</strong></summary>

+**The entire purpose of this repository is transparency.
+I upload my code here because some people believe that anything on GitHub is automatically open source.
+HAHA and honestly, I don’t have the time (or patience) to debate that.
+So, I joined this beautiful platform and decided to let the code speak for itself**
 I don’t write code directly on GitHub.
-I use Notepad locally and upload the files when they’re ready, for transpirancy.
-If you’re expecting handcrafted commit messages or spotless diffs, you’ve confused this repo with a museum exhibit.
-I focus on getting things done, not polishing every line for spectators.
-The commits are visible, and you can compare changes anytime.
+I use Notepad++ locally and upload the files on Github when they’re ready, **for transparency.** I focus on getting things done, not polishing every line for spectators. **Every commits is visible**, and you can compare changes anytime.
 There’s even a [changelog](https://raw.githubusercontent.com/MeowDump/MeowDump/refs/heads/main/playintegrity/changelog.md), for those brave enough to read.
 If that’s still too much effort, feel free to rewrite the commit messages and send a pull request.
-Otherwise, Save the drama and look elsewhere
+Otherwise, $#@%&*

 ![Commit](https://raw.githubusercontent.com/MeowDump/Integrity-Box/refs/heads/main/DUMP/commit.gif)